le-minh-duc-dev/media_hub/README.md

-# 🌸 **Girl Xinh**
+# 🌸 **Media Hub**

 ## 🌐 **Overview**

-**Girl Xinh** is a feature-rich web application built with **Next.js 15**, designed to provide an engaging experience for various user roles—**guests, members, and admins**.
+**Media Hub** is a feature-rich web application built with **Next.js 15**, designed to provide an engaging experience for various user roles—**guests, members, and admins**.
 It delivers personalized content such as posts, profiles, and topics, alongside automated daily updates and real-time notifications.

 Key features include: